viktorbobinski/viktorbobinski.github.io/_posts/2022-04-27-smart-notes.md

 }
 {% endhighlight %}

-To create the GUI I have used Swing GUI Designer Intellij plugin.
-This is why all Swing elements can be declared as global variables in the GUI class:
+The IntelliJ plugin Swing GUI Designer helps with the GUI creation.Thanks to this Swing elements can be declared as global variables in the GUI class...

 {% highlight ruby %}
 private JButton copyButton;